Fyennyi/alerts-in-ua-php/README.md

-# Alerts.in.ua PHP API Client
+# API Client for alerts.in.ua in PHP

-The Alerts.in.ua API Client is a PHP library that simplifies access to the alerts.in.ua API service.
+The API client for alerts.in.ua is a PHP library that simplifies access to the alerts.in.ua API service.
 It provides real-time information about air raid alerts in Ukraine.
 The library supports asynchronous operations, making it easy to integrate with various applications and services.

 ## Installation